-bhindi masala recipe – here’s another bhindi recipe often made at home. this bhindi masala recipe is easy to make and is a semi dry curry. i don’t make curried versions of bhindi as no one eats them
+bhindi masala recipe with step by step photos – here’s another bhindi recipe often made at home. this bhindi masala recipe is easy to make and is a semi dry curry. i have also posted the bhindi masala gravy recipe.

 bhindi or okra is one favorite veggie at home, after gobi and arbi. all the folks prefer dry or semi dry version of any sabzi with bhindi.

 most of the recipes that i make at home are easy and simple to make. so is this bhindi recipe.